Elden Ring Nightreign Ironeye Build Guide and Tips

 Ironeye Attribute Scaling

 Ironeye is a ranger.
-He’s well equipped to deal damage with Bows and melee weapons that require high Dexterity, especially if they apply Bleed, Poison, or Rot status buildup.
-He has a loot preference for Bows.
+He’s well equipped to deal damage with Bows and melee weapons that require high Dexterity.
+His default Dormant Power helps discover Bows.
+Each number in parentheses describes the associated attribute point value at level 15.

 Weapon Types

-As a Ironeye, you primarily use Bows alongside a melee weapon that scales strongly with Dexterity and Arcane.
+As a Ironeye, you primarily use Bows alongside a melee weapon that scales strongly with Dexterity.
 Other weapon types can be put to better use by other Nightfarers.

 Bows (Not Greatbows or Crossbows)